Board Members in the IEF

 Brandon is a qualified Company Secretary.
 He also holds a postgraduate diploma in Organisational Design and Development from the Chartered Institute of Personnel and Development and is a graduate of the Federal Executive Institute, Charlottesville, Virginia.

 Brandon is currently a Non-Executive Director of the Board of the Forest Service and is Chair of its Audit and Risk Committee.
-He is also a Member of Council at Malone Golf Club.

 Ellen McVea retired as vice principal of Shimna Integrated College, having taught English there since the school’s foundation in 1994.
-She has also served three terms as staff governor.
 She previously taught in Methodist College in Belfast and Enniskillen Collegiate School.
 She was a member of the founding group of Erne Integrated College and was a member of All Children Together from the mid-seventies.
+She also served as chief moderator and reviser with CCEA and on the ministerial group for the curriculum in English.

-Ellen attended Friends School, Lisburn, the University of Durham, Liverpool University, Queen’s University Belfast, and the University of Ulster and has held school teacher fellowships at both Oxford and Cambridge universities.
+Ellen attended Friends School, Lisburn, the University of Durham, Liverpool University, Queen’s University Belfast, and the University of Ulster and has held schoolteacher fellowships at both Oxford and Cambridge universities.
 She was previously an active member of Women in Education and the Women’s Development Network.
 She comes from Whitehead and now lives in Newcastle, County Down.

-Patricia Murtagh is the recently retired principal of Hazelwood Integrated Primary School.
 Hazelwood Integrated Primary was established by parents along with its sister school Hazelwood Integrated College in 1985 in an interface area in North Belfast.
-Patricia was part of the original team of staff and parents that set up the schools in temporary accommodation with no direct government funding for the first few months.
-The challenges were considerable but, in spite of this, both schools are very successful and continue to grow.
-Patricia will always be proud of her part in this project and her commitment to the children in her care over the years.
-Furthermore, she has a strong belief in the impact of educating children together and the positive permutations of this for whole communities.
+Patricia was part of the original team facing many challenges and developing what Integrated Education looks like in real terms.
+She has a strong belief in the impact of educating children together and the positive permutations of this for whole communities.

 Mary Roulston, the founding principal of Millennium Integrated Primary School, was also the school’s teaching principal for its first five and a half years.
 The school was pioneered by parents and opened in September 2000 with 10 Primary 1 children.
 Mary led the school for 17 years until her retirement in September 2017, by which time the school had grown to an enrolment of 322 children with an additional 53 children in the nursery.